jadecobra/python_tdd_exercises/source/data_structures/list_comprehensions.rst

   .. code-block:: python

-    E       AttributeError: module 'list_comprehensions' has no attribute 'for_loop'
+    AttributeError: module 'list_comprehensions' has no attribute 'for_loop'

 * I add a function definition for ``for_loop`` to ``list_comprehensions.py``